 Troubleshoot Azure Automation State Configuration issues

-This article provides information on troubleshooting and resolving issues that arise while you compile or deploy configurations in Azure Automation State Configuration.
+This article provides information on troubleshooting and resolving issues that occur while you compile or deploy configurations in Azure Automation State Configuration.
 For general information about the State Configuration feature, see Azure Automation State Configuration overview.

 Diagnose an issue